ncthbrt/blender-rig-nodes/custom_nodes/README.txt

      - On init(), if you are using a CustomNodeGroup, you'll need to assign your hidden node.node_tree.
      - Please follow the established naming conventions.
-       - always start your class with NODEBOOSTER_
+       - always start your class with RIG_NODES_
-       - bl_idname should contain the keyword 'NodeBooster'.
+       - bl_idname should contain the keyword 'RigNodes'.
        - Use _NG_ for NodeCustomGroup and _ND_ for NodeCustom.
      - Use the 'node.auto_update = {}' attribute to automatically run 'cls.update_all()' on depsgraph.
      - node.update() will run when the user is adding new links in the node_tree.